A popular supplement for anxiety, l-theanine from green tea is often promoted as a miracle solution for mood and sleep.

 Will l-theanine give you nightmares?

 An animal study showed that GABA plus l-theanine effectively decreased the time it took to fall asleep and the time spent sleeping.
 It also almost doubled the time spent in REM sleep.[ref]
-I mention this animal study because some people report that l-theanine causes vivid dreams for them, which may go along with changes in REM sleep.
+I mention this animal study because some people report that l-theanine causes vivid dreams, which may go along with changes in REM sleep.

 The rest of this article is for Genetic Lifehacks members only.
 Consider joining today to see the rest of this article.